-- Pre-clearance surveys will be undertaken by suitably qualified ecologist and will include: - field inspection of the proposed disturbance footprint identified during detailed design will be undertaken by a suitably qualified ecologist (typically two to six months prior to planned disturbance activities) and the presence, absence and extent of MNES values will be verified and mapped in the field via GIS - where MNES (or State) values are confirmed, a 'framing trade-offs' session will be held with the project engineers, planners and ecologist to determine if the location of the activities can be changed to avoid and/or reduce the impact to the identified values - for any habitat areas of MNES required to be impacted, Arrow will complete a Habitat Quality Assessment in accordance with the DotEE Offsets Assessment Guide (How to Use the Offsets Assessment Guide) and the Queensland Government Department of Environment and Heritage Protection's Guide to determining terrestrial habitat quality A toolkit for assessing land based offsets under the Queensland Environmental Offsets Policy (2017), or any subsequent versions.
-This assessment will lead to a determination as to whether an MNES not listed in Table 1 is to be impacted and a habitat quality score out of 10 for the impacted habitat based on the following indicators (as per the EPBC Offset Assessment Guide): - site condition: a general condition assessment of vegetation compared to a benchmark - site context: an analysis of the site in relation to the surrounding environment
+- Pre-clearance surveys will be undertaken by suitably qualified ecologist and will include: - field inspection of the proposed disturbance footprint identified during detailed design will be undertaken by a suitably qualified ecologist (typically two to six months prior to planned disturbance activities) and the presence, absence and extent of MNES values will be verified and mapped in the field via GIS - where MNES (or State) values are confirmed, a 'framing trade-offs' session will be held with the project engineers, planners and ecologist to determine if the location of the activities can be changed to avoid and/or reduce the impact to the identified values - for any habitat areas of MNES required to be impacted, Arrow will complete a Habitat Quality Assessment in accordance with the DCCEEW Offsets Assessment Guide (How to Use the Offsets Assessment Guide) and the Queensland Government Department of Environment and Heritage Protection's Guide to determining terrestrial habitat quality - A toolkit for assessing land based offsets under the Queensland Environmental Offsets Policy (2017), or any subsequent versions.
+This assessment will lead to a determination as to whether an MNES not listed in Table 1 is to be impacted and a habitat quality score out of 10 for the impacted habitat based on the following indicators (as per the EPBC Offset Assessment Guide): - site condition: a general condition assessment of vegetation compared to a benchmark - site context: an analysis of the site in relation to the surrounding environment - species stocking rate: an analysis of the usage and/or density of a species at a particular site.

-- species stocking rate: an analysis of the usage and/or density of a species at a particular site. - A fauna spotter-catcher(s) will be present during clearing.
+- A fauna spotter-catcher(s) will be present during clearing.
 The spotter-catcher will be a suitably qualified ecologist as per the definition provided in EPBC 2010/5344 (i.e. means a person who has professional qualifications, training, skills or experience relevant to the nominated subject matter and can give authoritative assessment, advice and analysis to performance relative to the subject matter using relevant protocols, standards, methods and literature) - The coordinates and total area of cleared MNES habitats and communities will be recorded and tracked monthly against approved Stage 1 maximum core habitat disturbance limits and used for annual compliance reporting.
 Offsets will be provided for all MNES in accordance with the approved OAMP.

-7.2 Process followed to address residual significant impacts to MNES not listed in Table 1
+7.2 Process followed to address residual significant impacts to MNES listed under the EPBC Act at the time of the approval (December 2013) but not listed in Table 1 of the approval

-If the above mentioned pre-clearance survey, framing trade-offs session and habitat quality assessment identifies the potential for a residual significant impact to an EPBC listed threatened species or EPBC community not listed in Table 1 of the EPBC approval, the following process will be implemented:
+If the abovementioned pre-clearance survey, framing trade-offs session and habitat quality assessment identifies the potential for a residual significant impact to a threatened species or EPBC community that was listed under the EPBC Act at the time of the approval but not listed in Table 1 of the EPBC approval, the following process will be implemented: